 For those with a smaller appetite, there are mini versions of many of the breakfasts available and there are vegetarian options also available.

 Prices range from approximately £4-10.

-The Sand Dollar Cafe can be found on the Beach Promenade and is one of the most popular restaurants to visit along the Aberdeen beachfront whether that is for food, coffee, ice cream or entertainment.
+Formerly the Sand Dollar Cafe, Beach Tree Cafe can be found on the Beach Promenade and is one of the most popular restaurants to visit along the Aberdeen beachfront whether that is for food, coffee, ice cream or entertainment.

 This cafe offers your family-friendly atmosphere in the daytime but also transforms into an evening bistro with live entertainment at night.